mufeezhanif/NASA-Space-Apps-Challenge/CONTRIBUTING.md

-# Contributing to AirWatch Pro
+# Contributing to Atmosphere Analyzer

 > **Help us revolutionize air quality monitoring with NASA TEMPO satellite data**

-We're excited that you're interested in contributing to AirWatch Pro!
-This project aims to transform NASA's groundbreaking TEMPO satellite data into life-saving public health interventions.
-Every contribution, no matter how small, helps us protect vulnerable communities and save lives.
+We're excited that you're interested in contributing to Atmosphere Analyzer!
+This project aims to transform NASA's TEMPO satellite data into public health interventions.
+Every contribution helps protect communities and advance environmental health.

 ## 🌟 How to Contribute